Distributionally Robust Statistical Verification with Imprecise Neural Networks: Problem and Approach

 \subsection{Problem Formulation}

 Consider an autonomous system $x_{t+1} \sim F(x_t)$, where $x \in \reals^n$ and $F$ is a stochastic vector-valued function that dictates the evolution of the system over time.
 In practice, $F$ captures the composition of system dynamics with the control policy, and $x$ belongs to a closed and compact set $\mathcal{X}$.
-Starting from some initial state $x_0$, and executing the closed-loop system for $T$ steps generates a trajectory $\tau_{x_0} := [ x_0, x_1, \dots, x_{T} ]$, such that $x_{i+1} \sim F(x_i)$.
-Additionally, the real-valued random \emph{performance variable} $\psi$ assigns a scalar value to the trajectory $\tau_{x_0}$, and is thus dependent on $x_0$.
+Starting from some initial state $x_0$ and executing the closed-loop system for $T$ steps generates a trajectory $\tau_{x_0} := [ x_0, x_1, \dots, x_{T} ]$, such that $x_{i+1} \sim F(x_i)$.
+Additionally, the real-valued random \emph{performance variable} $\psi$ assigns a scalar value to the trajectory $\tau_{x_0}$ and is, thus, dependent on $x_0$.
 It quantifies the performance or the degree of satisfaction of a desired property by trajectory $\tau_{x_0}$.
 Our goal is to obtain some performance guarantees when the initial value $x_0$ is drawn from set $\mathcal{X}_0 \subseteq \mathcal{X}$.
-The set $\mathcal{X}_0$ can be part of a high-dimensional space, rendering it computationally prohibitive to sample densely.
-Now, we expect $x_0$ to be drawn according to some to-be-discovered set of distributions over this initial set $\mathcal{X}_0$.
-Our goal will be to lower-bound the chance of performance function $\psi$ exceeding some threshold $\epsilon$ for any distribution in the above set.
+The set $\mathcal{X}_0$ is part of a high-dimensional space $\mathbb{R}^n$, rendering it computationally prohibitive to sample densely.
+Now, we expect $x_0$ to be drawn from some distribution $P_{\mathcal{X}_0}$ from some to-be-discovered set of distributions $\mathcal{P}_{\mathcal{X}_0}$ over this initial set $\mathcal{X}_0$.
+Our goal will be to lower-bound the chance of performance function $\psi$ exceeding some threshold $\epsilon$ for any distribution in $\mathcal{P}_{\mathcal{X}_0}$.
 We formalize this problem below: